BIOP/abba-documentation/docs/source/explanation/registration_storage.md

-# ABBA state file and registration formats
+# ABBA state file and transformation specifications

 ## ABBA state files

 First of all, state files with the `.abba` extensions are zipped files.
 You can unzip them to explore what's inside (debug an issue and potentially edit them).

-Here are the files you will usually see:
+Here are the files you will usually find within the archive:

 * `_bdvdataset_0.xml`
 * `sources.json`